baattezu/baattezu/README.md

--  Hi, I’m @baattezu
+-  Hi, I’m @baattezu (Temirkhan)
--  I'm Java Backend Developer
+-  I'm Software Engineer.

-- 🌱 I’m currently learning Java, Spring, Docker
+Here you can see my projects primarily on Java, Kotlin.

 <!---
 baattezu/baattezu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.